Dear Jane, Mommy Dearest Anxiety

-The Hello Mellow capsules won’t just make you feel good, but it also will help you let go of what doesn’t serve you – like internalizing your mother’s criticism.
+The Hello Mellow capsules won’t just make you feel good, but it may also help you let go of what doesn’t serve you – like internalizing your mother’s criticism.
 Remember, her judgment is a reflection of how she feels about herself, not about your worthiness.

-The Nighty Night capsules are a melatonin-free, non-habit forming sleep aid that will help you get a calm and peaceful night’s sleep so that you can wake up refreshed and rejuvenated.
+The Nighty Night capsules are a melatonin-free, non-habit forming sleep aid that may help you get a calm and peaceful night’s sleep so that you can wake up refreshed and rejuvenated.
 Having a clear and calm mind is the foundation for easing stress, anxiety, and tension headaches.

 Create Healthy Boundaries